ggez/ggez/README.md

 ## Implementation details

 ggez is built upon `winit` for windowing and events, `rodio` for sound, and a 2D drawing engine implemented in `gfx` using the OpenGL backend (which currently defaults to use OpenGL 3.2).
-It *should* be entirely thread-safe outside of the basic event-handling loop, and portable to Windows nad Linux.
+It is entirely thread-safe (though platform constraints mean the event-handling loop and drawing must be done in the main thread), and portable to Windows and Linux.

 ggez is Pure Rust(tm).